craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Armors/Armors of Alaturmen.md

 | Scale Mail  | 14+DEX (max 2) |             |
 | Breastplate | 14+DEX (max 2) |             |
 | Halfplate   | 15+DEX (max 2) |             |

+#### Hide
+A suit of padded armor that covers the full body in heavy natural furs and hides.

+Created with 16 square yards of Leather.

 ### Heavy
 | Name           | AC  | STR | Cost in sp. |